ManpreetKaurMankoo/AutomationPractise/README.md

 Pre-requisites:

-- Maven should be installed (Preferrably 3.6.3) and its home and path environment variables set in the system
+- Maven should be installed (Preferably 3.6.3) and its home and path environment variables set in the system

 - Java 8 or higher should be installed and its home and path environment variables set in the system